ppy/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/en.md

 Scores will show under "recently played" but not in "best performance" yet.

-#### If I set a score on lazer, will it contribute to my pp?
+#### If I set a score on lazer, will it give performance points?

-Scores will already have pp calculated (you can see this in "recently played"), but it will not contribute to your total "pp" value yet.
+Scores will already have performance points calculated (you can see this in the "recently played" section of your profile), but it will not contribute to the total value yet.

 #### Does lazer use ScoreV2?